Thinking Like a Network Scientist Makes You a Better Networker

 One of the most fundamental network principles is that more is not (always) better.
 Consider for a moment your own social network, like the orange node in the network to the left.
 We often form ties and relationships to those who are similar to us.
 They may share similar beliefs and values, go to the same places as we do, and access many of the same resources.
 This principle is known as homophily – a tendency to connect to those similar to us (Ex. birds of a feather flock together).
 These ties with those similar to us, who are often our friends and family, are called “strong ties.”

 However, as we get out into the world, we increasingly connect to people outside our immediate associates.
 These acquaintances often think differently than we do, access different resources, and navigate different social groups.
-Because we have less in common and often interact less, we call these ‘weak ties’. analyzed how people find jobs through their networks.
+Because we have less in common and often interact less, we call these ‘weak ties’.
+A study by Mark Granovetter in 1973 analyzed how people find jobs through their networks.
 Contrary to expectations, he found that most people learn about job opportunities through weak ties – their acquaintances rather than their friends.
 However it makes sense upon closer inspection, as weak ties have access to new sources of information, while our strong ties probably know about most of the same jobs as we do.
 We call this tendency to learn more novel insight from our weak ties is known as ‘the strength of weak ties’.

 More is Not (Always) Better in a Network